 About 624,000 tonnes of food processing, slaughter, and rendering by-products produced industrial bioproducts such as biofuels, biochemicals, and biomaterials (AAFC, 2017).
 The challenge is to ensure that such uses were appropriate given the food waste hierarchy proposed here, and to augment where appropriate.

-Given our hierarchy, food waste should first be composted in backyards, on-site at multi–unit residential buildings (MURBs) and at specific activity areas, such as farmers’ markets and regular event locations.
+Given our hierarchy, food waste should first be composted in backyards, on-site at multi–unit residential buildings (MURBs), at urban farms and at specific activity areas, such as farmers’ markets and regular event locations.
 If this is not feasible, either because of the absence of facilities or the challenges of composting certain inedibles (e.g., bones and meat scraps in the presence of rodent and raccoon populations), then community (neighbourhood) composting is preferred, followed finally by residential and business pick up systems for centralized composting.
 Backyard composting requires the least infrastructure and transport.
 Sites at MURBs and event locations are more complex to manage.
 Community composting requires more infrastructure and time to execute, and curbside pickup and centralized systems are the most expensive, involving the highest infrastructure costs and the most complex distribution.
 With anaerobic digestion in centralized collection systems, however, facilities have the greatest potential for methane capture which is part of their appeal for the dominant system in an environment of surplus accumulation (see O’Brien, 2013).
 However, all composting systems can generate poor quality product and high emissions, thereby making utilization problematic.

 Numerous municipal programmes provide access to backyard composters and information, but are highly variable in the quality and effectiveness of other programmes, especially on-site composting in MURBs and event locations.
 In Ontario, municipalities were not required under the 2002 Waste Diversion Act (now replaced by the Waste-free Ontario Act, see below) to collect food waste although most large municipalities do.
 The City of Toronto’s Green Bin Program (GBP) is one of the largest organic waste diversion programmes in North America but until recently did not have the capacity to make compost from all its organic waste.
 Unfortunately, the procedure for building supporting organic waste processing facilities is long-term and cost prohibitive for many municipalities and businesses (Gooch et al., 2010).
 If actual diversion is lower than projected due to prevention and reuse resulting from measures proposed here, the current infrastructure may be adequate.